Report: Global Priorities in Support of Clean Hydrogen Industry Development

 The HyLaw ‘project’ began in January 2017 and ran until December 2018 (and received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking).
 The ‘project’ was focussed on legal / regulatory matters impacting the deployment of fuel cells and hydrogen applications in Europe.
 The HyLaw website includes (a) a database on legal and administrative processes across a range of European countries impacting a number of hydrogen applications, (b) national policy papers on the ‘state of play’ of the hydrogen regulatory environment in many European countries, (c) an EU policy paper, and (d) a range of analytical reports and position papers.

-The California Fuel Cell Partnership is an industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen.
-Its site contains resources and other information on the deployment of hydrogen fuel cell electric vehicles in California especially, including the report 2020 Annual Evaluation of Fuel Cell Electric Vehicle Deployment & Hydrogen Fuel Station Network Development prepared by the California Air Resources Board.
+The National Fuel Cell Partnership is an industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen.
+Its site contains resources and other information on the deployment of hydrogen fuel cell electric vehicles, including a hydrogen station map for California and various reports and resources.

 The US DOE Hydrogen Program, led by the Hydrogen and Fuel Cell Technologies Office within the Office of Energy Efficiency and Renewable Energy, conducts R&D in hydrogen production, delivery, infrastructure, storage, fuel cells, and multiple end uses across transportation, industrial, and stationary power applications.
 The program also includes activities in technology validation, manufacturing, analysis, systems development and integration, safety, codes and standards, education, and workforce development.